(Originally written in March 2017)

 Still, it’s a modern and cozy little ground with several things I like about these lower-league clubs: many people outside greeting each other by name, a ticket office worker happy to welcome an American and encourage him to “tell your friends back home we need the support,” and a club bar (think Eagles Club with less décor) filled with fans of both clubs happily knocking back a few pints and comparing notes on their seasons.

-The visitors this night were Leyton Orient from the north of London.
+The visitors this night were Leyton Orient from the eastern part of London.
 I had thought it might be something of a derby, due to the proximity, but like most Americans I had completely underestimated the size of Greater London; the two clubs are some 35 miles apart!
 In fact, Stevenage counts as its biggest rivals Luton Town and Barnet.

 The Lamex has seats on one side, attached to the offices, dressing rooms, and club offices, and terraces on the other three – a total capacity of 6,722.
 There would be just over 2,000 on hand for this tilt.